dhellmann/pymotw-3/source/heapq/index.rst

 :Purpose:
     The heapq implements a min-heap sort algorithm suitable for use with Python's lists.
-:Python Version: New in 2.3 with additions in 2.5

 A *heap* is a tree-like data structure where the child nodes have a sort-order relationship with the parents. *Binary heaps* can be